dexcopeland/disabled-veteran-salary-calculator/README.md

 # VA Disability & Salary Calculator

-A comprehensive web application that calculates the gross salary needed to achieve a desired take-home pay, accounting for VA disability compensation and all applicable taxes (federal, state, county, and local).
+A comprehensive web application that calculates the gross salary needed to achieve a desired take-home pay, accounting for VA disability compensation, federal, and state taxes.

 ## Features